-Although we have had to adapt and change the way we work and deliver our services, the council has been at the forefront of the local response to these and other challenges.
-Indeed, we want Rushmoor to be a vibrant, thriving place, with a strong community that has both the opportunities and sense of pride to make sure it is - and remains - a fantastic place to live, work and do business.
-This is our vision - one we set out in more detail in our vision document Your Future, Your Place - A vision for Aldershot and Farnborough 2030.
+This Council Plan sets out the role that we will play in ensuring that Rushmoor is a vibrant, thriving place, with a strong community that has both the opportunities and sense of pride to make sure it is a fantastic place to live, work and do business.
+This is our vision - one we set out in more detail in our vision document - Your Future, Your Place - A vision for Aldershot and Farnborough 2030.